ned14/outcome/doc/src/content/faq/_index.md

 not do any of this, but subsequent WG21 papers do propose various interoperation mechanisms, [one of which](https://wg21.link/P0786) Outcome implements so code using Expected will seamlessly interoperate with code using Outcome.

+6. Outcome was designed with the benefit of hindsight after Optional and Expected, where how those do implicit conversions have been found to be prone to writing unintentionally buggy code.
+Outcome simultaneously permits more implicit conversions for ease of use and convenience, where those are unambigiously safe, and prevents other implicit conversions which the Boost peer review reported as dangerous.

 ## Is Outcome riddled with undefined behaviour for const, const-containing and reference-containing types?